cvoscode/plotly_ml/README.md

-plotly-ml — Interactive, code-first ML visualizations
+# plotly-ml — Interactive, code-first ML visualizations

 plotly-ml provides a scikit-learn-style, developer-friendly toolkit for building interactive visualizations for machine learning workflows using Plotly.
 It focuses on producing publication-ready visuals while staying highly scriptable and notebook-first.
+It styled similar to the inspiration for the project: yellowbricks

 Why it matters
 - Build interactive diagnostics, model-comparison dashboards, and exploratory visualizations that integrate directly into data pipelines and notebooks.